 As TV and Film production becomes more elaborate with leaps in budgets & technology, sound mixers face the challenge to keep to pace.
 Working together, Judi Lee-Headman AMPS and Tracer have created a solution, a custom-built Lithium Iron Phosphate Carry Case Kit to power their latest Sound Cart without impacting portability.

 Judi Lee-Headman has worked in the sound industry for over 35 years, recording and mixing sound for film and TV.
 Working with production companies like Sky, Amazon, and the BBC, she is at the top of her game.
-Just recently she’s worked on hit shows Britannia, The Capture & Intergalactic.
+Just recently she’s worked on hit shows Britannia, The Capture, Intergalactic & SAS Rogue Heroes.

 Sound mixers use carts to house all the equipment they need to successfully record on set.
 In the earlier days, when power demand was not as high, Sealed Lead Acid batteries were the go-to when powering sound equipment.
 Now, with TV production becoming more complex, the need for more facilities on set is increasing.
 Leading to sound carts requiring more power-hungry equipment to power the extra miles and receivers.
 Portability is essential to keep the sound cart usable both in the studio and on location.
 With the new power demand, Sealed Lead Acid technology would result in a battery that is far too big and heavy.